otaku-coin/vault-plugin-secrets-ethsign/README.md

 ```

 ### List Existing Accounts
 The list command only returns the addresses of the signing accounts.
-To return the private keys, use the `/export/accounts/:address` endpoint.

 Using the REST API:
 ```